 The statistics are daunting.
 By 2020, according to one McKinsey study, it is predicted there will be a shortage of 30-40 million college-educated workers.
 One factor is education.
 There aren’t enough people getting advance degrees in relation to the needs of the market place.
 Also a factor: an aging workforce.
 10,000 baby boomers are retiring every day, and there will be fewer younger people to replace them over the coming years.

 Despite this, many companies find themselves in a weak competitive position.
-Years of underinvestment have made it difficult to convey a meaningful, consistent value proposition to potential employees.
+Years of underinvestment have made it difficult to convey a meaningful value proposition through a distinctive employer brand.
 And that should be terrifying for many.

 Here’s what you can do to help create competitive advantage for your organization: